harshbaba/js-weird-lang/interview-prepration/angular/angular-content.md

     https://angular.io/guide/observables
     https://angular.io/guide/observables-in-angular

-7.Difference between Observables and Promises.
+7. Difference between Observables and Promises.

     An Observable is like a Stream (in many languages) and allows to pass zero or more events, While A Promise handles a single event.